cooper-org/cooper/docs/source/formulations.md

 ```

 :::{note}
 **Cooper** offers flexibility in that a single CMP can be solved using *different* formulations.
 Crucially, the choice of formulation is tied to the **constraints**, rather than the CMP itself.
-By specifying different {py:class}`~cooper.constraints.Constraint`s within a CMP, you can apply different formulations to each.
+By specifying different {py:class}`~cooper.constraints.Constraint` objects within a CMP, you can apply different formulations to each.
 :::

 ## Lagrangian Formulations